columnar-tech/dbc/docs/guides/driver_list.md

 ## Version Constraints

-Each driver in the drivers list can optionally include a version constraint which dbc will respect when you run `dbc sync`.
+Each driver in a driver list can optionally include a version constraint which dbc will respect when you run `dbc sync`.
 You can add a driver to the list with the same syntax as you used for `dbc install`, see [Installing Drivers](installing.md).

 ```console
 $ dbc add "mysql@0.1.0"